Gereshk/Web-App/Readme.md

 ### Notes
 Make sure to run the script as sudo to ensure all commands have the necessary permissions.
 Adjust the paths to testssl.sh and clickjack.py if they are located in different directories on your system.
-The script assumes that the scrot utility is used for taking screenshots.
-Ensure it is installed on your system.